sameersbn/docker-gitlab/README.md

 ##### Twitter

 To enable the Twitter OAuth2 OmniAuth provider you must register your application with Twitter.
-Twitter will generate a API key and secret for you to use.
+Twitter will generate an API key and secret for you to use.
 Please refer to the GitLab [documentation](http://doc.gitlab.com/ce/integration/twitter.html) for the procedure to generate the API key and secret with twitter.

 Once you have the API key and secret generated, configure them using the `OAUTH_TWITTER_API_KEY` and `OAUTH_TWITTER_APP_SECRET` environment variables respectively.